Australia, VIC, Ringwood

 The originating thread from which this thread is derived is:

-Acknowledgment & Disclaimer: We wish to acknowledge the pioneering work of Dr Wolfgang Mahringer the author of the original UAVP developer.
+Acknowledgment & Disclaimer: We wish to acknowledge the pioneering work of Dr Wolfgang Mahringer the author of UAVP.
 Any and all use of material on this thread including in particular the use of UAVX and its support software is entirely at your own risk - see the GNU Licence provisions.

 United States, TX, San Antonio